Canon 1D Mark III vs 6D Mark II

 |10.||Canon 1D Mark IV||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |12.||Canon 1Ds Mark III||Y||mono / -||-||-||-||2.0||-||-||-|

 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.